Is the So-Called Storybook Princess Culture a Good or Bad Thing for Girls?

 What Some Parents Find Wrong with Princesses

-So why do some parents cringe when they have to taxi their kids to a princess-themed party or a ballet class?
+So why do some parents cringe when they force themselves to taxi their kids to a princess-themed party or a ballet class?
 They believe that stereotypes are mostly to blame.

 This Catholic School Seems to Agree with Parents Who Don't Like Princesses

 That irked some parents, since the color symbolizes their submissiveness.
-They think that the color makes them be seen as weak and prissy.
+They think that the color makes them seem weak and prissy.
 And most princess merchandise, Disney or not, heavily uses the color (as well as lavender or bright purple).

 Some Other Parents Think that There are Positives to Princesses